Michigan City, Indiana: Rail

-Michigan City is a major stop along the South Shore Line, one of the last interurban rail lines in the U.S. The train runs directly through on 11th Street (it has no separate right-of-way, and shares the street with automobiles and other road traffic), making two stops in Michigan City's downtown area (11th Street and Carroll Avenue).
+Michigan City is a major stop along the South Shore Line, one of the last interurban rail lines in the U.S. Until 2021, the train ran directly through on 11th Street (it had no separate right-of-way, and shared the street with automobiles and other road traffic), making two stops in Michigan City's downtown area (11th Street and Carroll Avenue).
 A third stop, at Willard Avenue and 10th Street, closed in 1994.
 This rail line connects Michigan City with downtown Chicago westward as well as the South Bend Regional Airport to the east.

 Prior to April 4, 2022, Amtrak served the city with Wolverine trains, which ran from Chicago to Detroit, and Pontiac three times a day in each direction, filling in several gaps in South Shore Line's weekday service and augmenting weekend service.
 While Wolverine trains were faster than South Shore Line trains, the South Shore Line was cheaper and ran more frequently.
 Currently, Amtrak trains pass through Michigan City without stopping and the nearest Amtrak station is New Buffalo, Michigan, about ten miles away.

 Bus

 Michigan City operates a bus service.
 Officially known as Michigan City Transit, it is made up of four routes that run on Monday-Saturday.
 All routes originate at Michigan City Public Library and travel around the city in (largely mono-directional) loops until they return to the library.
 Route 3 connects to Carroll Avenue South Shore Line station, while other routes connect to the 11th street station.
 In addition, Route 1 passes near the Amtrak station on the way to Washington Park.
 Michigan City also operates a Dial-a-Bus service.

 Coach USA's Indiana Airport SuperSaver service between The University of Notre Dame and O'Hare airport stopped at Michigan City at the La Porte County Convention and Visitors Bureau at Marquette Mall (4073 S. Franklin St).
 The service made stops at Notre Dame, South Bend, Portage, Highland, Crestwood and O'Hare and Midway airports.
 Buses ran from 4:10 am – 1:10 am (US Central Time).
 Buses ran once every hour in both direction between Michigan City and O'Hare and Midway and once every two hours between Michigan City and Notre Dame.
-On December 10, 2019 Coach USA announced it will cease operations of its Indiana Airport SuperSaver service effective January 1, 2020.
+On December 10, 2019, Coach USA announced it will cease operations of its Indiana Airport SuperSaver service effective January 1, 2020.